Rosevelt Colvin: Houston Texans

 On June 16, 2008, Colvin signed with the Houston Texans.
 On August 29, 2008, the Texans released Colvin during final roster cuts.

-Second stint with Patriots
+New England Patriots (second stint)

-Colvin was re-signed by the New England Patriots on December 3, 2008 after cornerback Jason Webster was placed on injured reserve.
+Colvin was re-signed by the New England Patriots on December 3, 2008, after cornerback Jason Webster was placed on injured reserve.

 Personal life

 As a teenager, he worked at a concession stand in the RCA Dome in Indianapolis.

 Colvin and his wife Tiffany reside in Indianapolis.
-Colvin owns five UPS stores in the area, as well as a cupcake shop called "SweeTies Gourmet Treats" that has two Indy based locations.
-They also run youth NFL FLAG leagues and the Indy Nets Basketball Club, www.r59.com.

-He and his wife have four children, Xavier, Nijah, Raven, and Myles.
-His daughter, Raven, plays volleyball for the Purdue university.
-His son, Myles, a rising HS senior, is a four-star basketball recruit committed to Matt Painter's Purdue team.
-The family attends New Horizons Church in Indianapolis, pastored by Eric Wiggins.
+They have four children: Xavier, Nijah, Raven, and Myles.
+His daughter Raven, plays volleyball for Purdue and his son Myles, plays basketball for Wake Forest., as well as a cupcake shop called "SweeTies Gourmet Treats" with two locations.